OguzhanUmutlu/helium-engine/README.md

 }
 ```

-### Implementing game logic
+### Implementing Game Logic

-You can create an Update function that runs constantly, or you can create a FixedUpdate function which also runs constantly but in a cycle.
+You can create an `Update` function that runs constantly, or a `FixedUpdate` function which also runs constantly but in a cycle.

 Example usage of both: